Commands

 ~/.agents/ctxlayer/domains/directory)

-- Fetch from git — clone an existing domain repo into
+- Fetch from git — clone an existing context-layer domain repo into

 - Prompts for task name (or use

-ctx new my-taskto pass it) - Creates the task directory under
+ctx new my-task/ctx new --task my-taskto pass it) - Creates the task directory under

 .ctxlayer/<domain>/<task>pointing to the task, so the task becomes accessible to the agent from the project’s root directory. - Writes